-Join Aaron F. Ross for an in-depth discussion in this video Constraining renderable objects to proxies, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Constraining renderable objects to proxies, part of Maya Dynamics: Creating Simulations (2012).

 Let's look at organizing our proxy objects.…Once again, we want the low level of detail to be dynamic and the high level of…detail to be renderable.…I need two versions of each object to do that.…And I can either parent them or constrain them.…Let's look at parenting first.…I'll open up Window>Outliner and scroll down a bit so you can see what I have…done, I have got pin_low_res_1, pin_hi _res_1, 2 and 2 and so on and in fact…the difference between these is even more dramatic than in the demonstration I…gave in the last movie.…